Gilbert O'Sullivan

-Raymond Edward "Gilbert" O'Sullivan (born 1 December 1946) is an Irish singer-songwriter who achieved his most significant success during the early 1970s with hits including "Alone Again (Naturally)", "Clair", and "Get Down".

-O'Sullivan's songs are often marked by his distinctive, percussive piano playing style and observational lyrics using word play.
+Raymond Edward O'Sullivan (born 1 December 1946), known professionally as Gilbert O'Sullivan, is an Irish singer-songwriter who achieved his most significant success during the early 1970s with hits including "Alone Again (Naturally)", "Clair" and "Get Down".
+His songs are often marked by his distinctive percussive piano playing style and observational lyrics using word play.

 Born in Waterford, Ireland, O'Sullivan settled in Swindon, England, as a child.
-In 1967, O'Sullivan began pursuing a career in music.
-Worldwide, he has charted 16 top 40 records including six No. 1 songs, the first of which was 1970's "Nothing Rhymed".
+In 1967, he began pursuing a career in music.
+Worldwide, he has charted 16 top 40 records, including six No. 1 songs, the first of which was 1970's "Nothing Rhymed".
 Across his career, he has recorded 19 studio albums.
-The music magazine Record Mirror voted him the top UK male singer of 1972.
-He has received three Ivor Novello Awards, including “Songwriter of the Year” in 1973.
+The music magazine Record Mirror voted O'Sullivan the top UK male singer of 1972.
+He has received three Ivor Novello Awards, including "Songwriter of the Year" in 1973, and received praise from fellow musicians Nina Simone, Paul Weller, Gary Barlow, and Tim Burgess.

 Early life

-Raymond Edward O'Sullivan was born on 1 December 1946 in Cork Road, Waterford, Ireland.
-He was one of six children; his mother May ran a sweet shop and his father was a butcher with Clover Meats.
+O'Sullivan was born on 1 December 1946 in Cork Road, Waterford, Ireland.
+He was one of six children.
+His mother, May, ran a sweet shop and his father was a butcher with Clover Meats.
 The O'Sullivans emigrated due to a job offer in England.
-The family first moved to Battersea, London when Raymond was seven, before settling in Swindon, Wiltshire a year later.
-Raymond began playing piano here, later explaining: "I come from a working class background, but we always had a piano, the thinking of my parents was that if one of your kids could play it, you could make some money at it."
+The family first moved to Battersea, London, when O'Sullivan was seven, before settling in Swindon, Wiltshire, a year later.
+He began playing piano there, later explaining: "I come from a working-class background, but we always had a piano, the thinking of my parents was that if one of your kids could play it, you could make some money at it."
 A period of going to piano lessons was short-lived, as O'Sullivan was not enamoured of music theory and played the pieces by ear instead.
-Raymond's father died two years after the move to Swindon.
+His father died two years after the move to Swindon.
+O'Sullivan did not mourn his death, later stating that "the fact of the matter is, I didn't know my father very well, and he wasn't a good father anyway".

-Raymond attended St Joseph's Catholic College before studying at Swindon College, specialising in graphic design.
-Here, he played with several semi-professional bands including the Doodles, the Prefects and was most notably a drummer in a band called Rick's Blues, along with Malcolm Mabbett (guitar), Keith Ray (bass), and founder Rick Davies.
+O'Sullivan attended St Joseph's Catholic College before studying at Swindon College where he specialized in graphic design and also played with several semi-professional bands.
+These included the Doodles and the Prefects.
+He was mostly a drummer in a band called Rick's Blues, along with Malcolm Mabbett (guitar), Keith Ray (bass) and founder Rick Davies.
 Davies, who later founded Supertramp, taught O'Sullivan how to play both drums and piano.
-O'Sullivan's drumming informed his style of piano-playing, which often utilises a distinct, percussive piano pattern.
-O'Sullivan has explained "My left hand is hitting the high hat and the right hand is the snare."
-He started writing songs, heavily influenced by the Beatles as writers and Bob Dylan as a performer.
+O'Sullivan's drumming informed his style of piano-playing, which often utilizes a distinctive percussive piano pattern.
+He has explained, "My left hand is hitting the high hat and the right hand is the snare."
+He started writing songs, heavily influenced by the Beatles, as writers, and Bob Dylan, as a performer.